-Receivables are recognised initially at fair value less provision for impairment.
+Receivables are recognised initially at fair value and subsequently at amortised cost using the effective interest rate method less any allowance under the ECL model.
 They are presented as current assets unless collection is not expected for more than 12 months after the reporting date.